 Contractual (Non-Assured Shorthold) Tenancy Agreements

-An Assured Shorthold Tenancy (AST) is the usual form of tenancy granted by private landlords and a selection of AST templates can be found in our ASTs folder.
-However, there are some residential tenancies that cannot be assured shortholds.
-Exclusions include high value properties (where the annual rent exceeds £100,000), lettings where the tenant does not occupy the property as his only or principal home (e.g. a second home) and lettings by resident landlords.
+An Assured Shorthold Tenancy (AST) is the usual form of tenancy granted by private landlords in England and a selection of AST templates can be found in our ASTs folder.
+However, there are some residential tenancies that cannot be assured shortholds in England.
+Exclusions include high value properties (where the annual rent exceeds £100,000), lettings where the tenant does not occupy the property as his only or principal home (e.g., a second home) and lettings by resident landlords.
 Tenancy Agreements granted in these circumstances are known as Contractual Tenancies.

 Another exclusion from AST status covers lettings to companies or other non-natural persons.
 Our Company Lets subfolder has suitable templates for such lettings.